 Support & Life skills groups

-Through supportive groups and classes, participants will learn to strengthen their coping skills, practice boundaries, communication skills, and gain support and encouragement.
+Through supportive groups and classes, participants learn to strengthen their coping skills, practice boundaries, communication skills, and gain support and encouragement.

 In 2016, we identified a community need for women: a safe space for homeless women and children to go during the day to access showers, laundry, case managers and social services.
 Founders Andrea and Amy, began a needs assessment by connecting with over 16 service providers and nearly 40 homeless women who were living on the streets and sleeping in the shelters.
 They were met with overwhelming support, so in 2017 Uniting Partners for Women and Children was founded.